MuntahaKhalid1/MuntahaKhalid1/README.md

 # Muntaha Khalid
 # Hello! 👋

-I'm **Muntaha Khalid**, an **MS in Business Analytics graduate from UMass Amherst** and a **former Business Analyst at Amazon Robotics**.
+I'm Muntaha Khalid, an **MS in Business Analytics graduate from UMass Amherst** and a **former Business Analyst at Amazon**.

-I enjoy working with **data, machine learning, and large-scale analytics problems**, and studying how system changes influence performance and user behavior at scale.
+I enjoy working with data, machine learning, and large-scale analytics problems, and studying how system changes influence performance and user behavior at scale.

 ## 🔵 Skills
 - Python